alleetanner/biopython/site-build/content/posts/00intro.md

 math:
   enable: true
 share:
-  enable: true
+  enable: false
 comment:
-  enable: true
+  enable: false
 ---

 ### What is BioPython?
-Biopython is a Python library for working with DNA, RNA and protein sequences.
-It have a very wide catalogue of functions, for operations such as reverse complementing of a DNA string, sequence alignment and working with BLAST when searching genomic data.
-It also allows data to be retrieved from repositories holding sequence information produced by researchers globally, such as NCBI GenBank and Ensemble.
+[Biopython](https://biopython.org/) is a Python library for working with DNA, RNA and protein sequences.
+It has a wide catalogue of functions, for operations such as reverse complementing of a DNA string, sequence alignment and working with BLAST when searching genomic data.
+It also allows data to be retrieved from repositories holding sequence information produced by research laboratory globally, such as NCBI GenBank and Ensemble.

 Normal text body.